Wolfpack re-emphasize Soldier health as top priority

-In order to stop the spread of COVID-19, HHC, 13th Expeditionary Sustainment Command, medical professions supply hand sanitizer around the area of operation.
+“The health and safety of our force remains key to our readiness,” said Maj.
+Kristin Fiala, the 13th Expeditionary Sustainment Command surgeon cell officer-in-charge and (COVID-19) response lead.

+The virus which causes COVID-19 spreads from person-to-person, through coughing or sneezing respiratory droplets.
+Someone who is actively sick with COVID-19 can spread the illness to others.

 In order to keep Soldiers from contracting the virus and spreading it throughout formations and local populations, Army leaders are incorporating the recommended procedures from the Centers for Disease Control and Prevention and other medical experts.

-(U.S. Army photo by Sgt.
-1st Class Kelvin Ringold)
+Sgt.
+1st Class Jeffrey Wiglesworth, the 13th ESC surgeon cell noncommissioned officer-in-charge, handles medical operations while Headquarters and Headquarters Company, 13th ESC, is in Europe and has been cautioning Soldiers and leaders to follow the safe practices set forth by the CDC.

+“It’s critical Soldiers wash their hands frequently, practice social distancing and restrict their movements as much as possible,” Wiglesworth said.

 |Date Taken: